dvdmtw98/notes/My Vault/Computer Networks/Network Security/IDS vs. IPS.md

 ---

 ### Detection System

 Detect attacks on the network and log and report the incident (Passively)

 ### Prevention System

-Detect attacks on the network and makes changes on the network to try and prevent it (Actively).
+Detect attacks on the network and makes changes on the network to try and prevent it
 Makes changes to the ACL or closes services, sessions or ports

 IDS/ IPS are of two types: